 What Is Diarrhea?

-Diarrhea is frequent soft or loose bowel movements (poop).
-Most kids have diarrhea from time to time.
+Diarrhea is frequent, soft or loose bowel movements (poop).
+Most people get diarrhea from time to time.
 It usually doesn't last long and often gets better on its own.

 What Causes Diarrhea?

 Diarrhea is usually caused by an infection in the intestines.
 The germs that cause the infection are: